NBA Rumors: Raptors Could Swap Serge Ibaka For Andrew Wiggins, ‘Bleacher Report’ Suggests

 — Dunking With Wolves (@DunkingWolvesFS) August 15, 2019

-In the proposed trade deal by Bleacher Report, the Raptors will be sending Serge Ibaka to the Minnesota Timberwolves in exchange for Andrew Wiggins and a top-five protected 2020 first-round pick.
+In the proposed trade deal by Bleacher Report, the Raptors would be sending Serge Ibaka to the Minnesota Timberwolves in exchange for Andrew Wiggins and a top-five protected 2020 first-round pick.
 The deal works on ESPN‘s NBA Trade Machine.
 The deal would be a no-brainer for the Raptors, especially if they want to remain competitive in the Eastern Conference.
 Aside from acquiring a young and talented player, the Raptors would also receive a future draft asset as compensation for absorbing Wiggins’ lucrative contract.

-Meanwhile, the deal would allow the Timberwolves to open up a huge chunk of their salary cap space that they could use to give the face of the franchise, Karl-Anthony Towns, a better supporting cast.
-Though he won’t stay long in Minnesota, Serge Ibaka could still provide a veteran presence and championship experience in the Timberwolves’ frontcourt next season.
+Meanwhile, the deal would allow the Timberwolves to open up a huge chunk of their own salary cap space that they could use to give the face of the franchise, Karl-Anthony Towns, a better supporting cast.
+Though he won’t stay long in Minnesota, Serge Ibaka could still provide a veteran presence and championship experience in the Timberwolves’ front court next season.